LinkedIn Summary Overhaul

 This comes from the MISTAKE OF FOLLOWING TRADITION.
 Third-person bios create distance.
 Top recruiters want a partner, not a company announcement.

-Writing in the first person changes your profile from a stiff, formal document to an active conversation, showing you know yourself and take direct ownership—which is what leaders do.
+Writing in the first person changes your profile from a stiff, formal document to an active conversation, showing you know yourself and take direct ownership.
+That is what leaders do.

 Will I lose search ranking by getting rid of words like 'strategic'?